DareFail/AI-Video-Boilerplate-Chrome/README.md

 python3 generateIcons.py images/icon128.png
 ```

-- c.
-Then put all images in the images folder.
+- Then put all images in the images folder.